The OpenTok Android SDK 2.4.0 lets you use OpenTok-powered video sessions in apps you build for Android devices.

-Apps written with the OpenTok Android SDK 2.2 can interact with OpenTok apps written with the following OpenTok SDKs:
+Apps written with the OpenTok Android SDK 2.4.0 can interoperates with OpenTok apps written with the following OpenTok SDKs:

 The library binaries are included in the OpenTok/libs subdirectory of the SDK.

-The OpenTok Android SDK 2.2 is expected to work with Android 4.0+ and devices from Samsung, Google Nexus, Motorola Moto, and LG Optimus families.
-The OpenTok Android SDK 2.2 also works on x86 devices.
-If you are targeting a different OS version or device family, then please contact us at firstname.lastname@example.org.
+The OpenTok Android SDK 2.4 is expected to work with Android 4.0+ and devices from Samsung, Google Nexus, Motorola Moto, and LG Optimus families.
+The OpenTok Android SDK 2.4 also works on x86 devices.

 The samples directory of the SDK contains the OpenTokSamples app.
 This app shows the most basic functionality of the OpenTok Android SDK: connecting to sessions, publishing streams, and subscribing to streams.
 It also shows how to add UI controls to publisher and subscriber views, how to use custom video capturer and renderers, how to send and receive messages in the session, and how to respond to archiving events.

 The samples are also available at the opentok-android-sdk-samples repo at github.

 For more information, see the README file in the samples directory.

 To target ARM, add the following libraries to your project's build path: